Bep0iaa1/NPDRM-GAME-XMB-FILES/README.md

+**Goal**
+My goal is simple: to provide custom XMB files for games, mainly for non-NPDRM titles.

-# NPDRM-GAME-XMB-FILES
+# Games
-I don't know why I chose such a long name, but I hope it speaks for itself.
-The goal is simply to publish XMB setups for non-NPDRM games.
+- Need for Speed Carbon
+- Need for Speed ProStreet